Is Organic Laundry Detergent Best?

 Thus, a clean laundry detergent is eligible for an organic certification if its ingredients adhere to the USDA organic standards.
 If they do, the laundry detergent gets the USDA organic label, which gives it the status of being safe and healthy.

-The two organic options I would like to talk about are FIT Organic and Green Shield Organic.
-Here are their ingredients:
+The two organic options I would like to talk about are FIT Organic and Green Shield Organic laundry detergents.

 Fragrance